GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### You might not think that programmers are artists, but programming is an extremely creative profession.
-It's logic-based creativity.
+> ### The idea behind digital computers may be explained by saying that these machines are intended to carry out any operations which could be done by a human computer.
 >
-> ~ *John Romero*
+> ~ *Alan Turing*

 ---
 ## 🏎 Quick Facts